manojkiraneda/manojkiraneda.github.io/_posts/2024-09-30-tpm-keys-and certificates.md

 {: .prompt-tip}

-Well, Thats it.
+Well, That's it.
 Thank you for joining me today.

-In my next article, we will delve into the importance of `Attestation Keys (AKs)` and explore their necessity even in the presence of Endorsement Keys (EKs).
+In my next article, we will delve into the importance of `Attestation Keys (ask)` and explore their necessity even in the presence of Endorsement Keys (EKs).

 Until then, take care and see you soon!